About. |

 Early History

-It wasn't long before the Texans moved on to KC, and the Dallas Cowboys took their place, so of course we changed our name to the Cowboys Band and hung around playing for the Cowboys games until 1975!
-At the end of the 15-year run as a football band we once again changed our name: this time we became the Metroplex Band.
+That same year, the group was asked to perform during lulls in the action at the Cotton Bowl during Dallas Texans games and changed its name to the Texans Band.
+It wasn't long before the Texans moved on to Kansas City, and the Dallas Cowboys took their place.
+So of course the group changed its name to the Cowboys Band and hung around playing for the Cowboys games until 1975.
+At the end of a fifteen year run as a football band, the group once again evolved to meet the needs of the day, becoming the Metroplex Band to reflect its growing service to North Texas.

-It wasn't long before the Texans moved on to KC, and the Dallas Cowboys took their place, so of course we changed our name to the Cowboys Band and hung around playing for the Cowboys games until 1975!
-At the end of the 15-year run as a football band we once again changed our name: this time we became the Metroplex Band.
+That same year, the group was asked to perform during lulls in the action at the Cotton Bowl during Dallas Texans games and changed its name to the Texans Band.
+It wasn't long before the Texans moved on to Kansas City, and the Dallas Cowboys took their place.
+So of course the group changed its name to the Cowboys Band and hung around playing for the Cowboys games until 1975.
+At the end of a fifteen year run as a football band, the group once again evolved to meet the needs of the day, becoming the Metroplex Band to reflect its growing service to North Texas.

 1980s and Onward